fredvbrug/STOP-IT/jsPsych_version/README-JS.md

 ### Output files
 The results are written to a data file that is stored in the data folder.
-The data file is a csv file (‘SST_data_ID.csv’, where ID corresponds to the participant number), which can be opened in Microsoft Excel or statistical-software packages such as R and SPPS.
+The data file is a csv file (‘SST_data_ID.csv’, where ID corresponds to the participant number), which can be opened in Microsoft Excel or statistical-software packages such as R and SPSS.
 STOP-IT will never overwrite data files; when a data file already exists (i.e., the participant number was already used), the new data will be appended to the existing file.
 When data files need to be replaced (e.g., because a participant did not complete the experiment), the user can manually delete the data file with the basic file system utilities.

 The data file consists of the following information:
 - participantID: participant number